qemu/qemu/docs/specs/ppc-xive.rst

 processing layer of external interrupts:

 - Interrupt Virtualization Source Engine (IVSE), or Source Controller (SC).
-These are found in PCI PHBs, in the PSI host bridge controller, but also inside the main controller for the core IPIs and other sub-chips (NX, CAP, NPU) of the chip/processor.
+These are found in PCI PHBs, in the Processor Service Interface (PSI) host bridge Controller, but also inside the main controller for the core IPIs and other sub-chips (NX, CAP, NPU) of the chip/processor.
 They are configured to feed the IVRE with events.
 - Interrupt Virtualization Routing Engine (IVRE) or Virtualization Controller (VC).
 It handles event coalescing and perform interrupt routing by matching an event source number with an Event